dherschberger/ChuckNorrisApp/README.md

 # ChuckNorrisApp
-Android Kotlin app that explores using a REST API to get JSON data a display strings.
+Android Kotlin app that explores using a REST API to get JSON data and display strings.

+Uses Volley to make the web requests.